trade-copilot/ape-ai-docs/Features/Ticker/snapshot-grades.md

 # AI Snapshot Grades

 A-F letter grades for every stock.
-Know at a glance if it's a buy.
+Cut through noise fast and know at a glance if it’s worth your time.

 **⏱️ Time to read:** 6 minutes
 **📱🌐 Platform:** Both iOS & Web